dparedesh/baseline-framework/README.md

 - Additional settings: Depending on what you want to do, you will need to set extra options in the `MiniTreeAnalyzer`.
 The most usual are:

-  - Weight to be applied to all samples of simulated events:
+  - Apply a weight to the samples: In general, all samples generated via Montecarlo simulation must be weighted accordingly.
+This can be done via the function:

     ```cpp

     AddWeight(TString weight)
     ```
-  - By default, the tool is used to print the number of events per variable and per channel.
-If you wish to show the distributions you must tell it to the analyzer via the attribute
+  - Plot distributions: By default, the tool prints the number of events per variable and channel.
+If you wish to *show* the distributions you must tell it to the analyzer via the attribute

     ```cpp

     doPlotDistributions = true
     ```
-  - Plots can be saved if requested.
+  - Save plots: Plots can be saved if requested.
 This is done with the following function:

     ```cpp

     SavePlots(bool save,TString folder)
     ```
     where `folder` is the directory where the plots will be saved.
+Plots will be saved in different formats.

-  - A log version of the plots can be performed if requested.
+  - Log plots: A log version of the plots can be done if requested.
 It must be done via the attribute

     ```cpp

     doLogPlots = true

     ```
-  - Histograms in ROOT format can be saved if requested via the function:
+  - Save histograms: Histograms in ROOT format can be saved if requested via the function:

     ```cpp